 When malware strikes

 I have encountered some seriously infected machines.
-Now, you can try to disinfect and remove malware and spyware but once you’re infected, you’ve basically lost control of your machine.
+Now, you can try to disinfect and remove malware and spyware, but once you’re infected, you’ve basically lost control of your machine.
 Yes, you may have clean scans, but you never really know that you’ve actually cleaned everything unless you restore to a backup image that was taken prior to the infection.

-These days, this is actually one of the most common use for image backups because infections are happening at a higher rate.
+These days, this is actually one of the most common uses for image backups because infections are happening at a higher rate.
 Malware authors are getting sneakier and more devious, and unfortunately, people are accidentally getting their machines infected.
 There’s nothing as reassuring as being able to say, “Oh, well, darn, my machine’s been infected!
 I’ll simply restore the backup that was taken last night,” and poof, the machine is clean.

 When you want to copy or restore some files

 This scenario is when you don’t need to restore the entire image.
 You can pick and choose files, folders, and whatnot from an image to copy or restore to your machine.
-The image has everything, by definition, so there’s no worrying that you may have missed backing something up – you can just to the image backup and get it.
+The image has everything, by definition, so there’s no worrying that you may have missed backing something up – you can just go to the image backup and get it.

-For instance if I delete a file today that I later find out I want to keep, I can go to the image backup that I took last night and simply restore that single file.
+For instance, if I delete a file today that I later find out I want to keep, I can go to the image backup that I took last night and simply restore that single file.
 Similarly, when you’re moving from machine to machine, using your image backup as a way to transfer your data files is a perfectly reasonable approach to getting those files to your new machine.